 Under the deal, the joint venture between automotive giants Daimler, Ford, BMW and Volkswagen, will install its high power charging technology at eight MSA-owned service stations on UK motorways.

-The partnership marks the latest step in Ionity’s UK activities, having last month unveiled a deal with Octopus Energy as well.
-The first HPC charging station is located in Kent as reported.
+The partnership marks the latest step in Ionity’s UK activities, after having unveiled a deal with Octopus Energy last month.
+This means that Ionity’s HPC chargers in the UK and mainland Europe are now be connected to Octopus Energy’s Electric Juice Network (EJN).
+The first Ionity HPC charging station in the UK is located in Kent.

 Ionity’s business model sees the network seeking partnerships with gas stations and other location providers to set up a 400 strong site network of high power charging stations across 23 countries in Europe in the next two years.
-The joint venture from Audi, BMW, Daimler, Ford, Porsche and Volkswagen is positive to complete the construction of its announced high power charging sites along motorways as planned by the end of next year.
-Ionity CEO Michael Hajesch claims they had secured contracts for about 95 per cent of the scheduled locations and that rapid progress, as well as expansion, can be expected.
+The joint venture from Audi, BMW, Daimler, Ford, Porsche and Volkswagen is looking to complete the construction of its announced high power charging sites along motorways as planned by the end of next year.
+Ionity CEO Michael Hajesch claims they have secured contracts for about 95 per cent of the scheduled locations and that rapid progress and expansion can be expected.